khirodsahoo93/Data-512-HW1/README.md

 # Goal of the project

-- Collect the data of a subset of wikipedia pages like views and access type , perform few data processing and save the data in json formats.
+- Collect the data of a subset of wikipedia pages with information like views and access type , perform few data processing and save the data in json formats.
 - Use the data to perform few visualization tasks.

 # Licences and terms & conditions